newrelic/video-agent-roku/README.md

 ### Testing

 To run the unit tests, first copy the file `UnitTestFramework.brs` from [unit-testing-framework](https://github.com/rokudev/unit-testing-framework) to `source/testFramework/`.
-Then edit the file `source/tests/Test__Main.brs` and set your New Relic credentials in function `MainTestSuite__SetUp()`.
-Finally install the demo channel provided in the present repo and from a terminal run:
+Then install the demo channel provided in the present repo and from a terminal run:

 ```bash
 ./test.sh ROKU_IP